 - 2 tablespoons chopped parsley

-- Heat 1 tablespoon of butter over medium heat in a large pan.
+- Heat 2 tablespoons of butter over medium heat in a large pan.
 Season the chicken breasts to taste with salt and pepper.

 - Add the chicken to the pan and cook for 4-5 minutes on each side, or until golden brown and cooked through.

-- Add 1 tablespoon of butter and the shallot to the pan and cook for 1-2 minutes or until just softened.
+- Add 1 tablespoon of butter and the garlic to the pan and cook for 30 seconds.
 Stir in the flour and cook for 1 minute more.

 - Add the wine to the pan and bring to a simmer.